Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Introduction

-\textbf{Summary of results.} Given a set of variables, causal discovery~\citep{peters2017elements} is the task of providing the causal graph characterizing their data-generating process.
-Starting with a pairwise causal task, we find that LLM-based methods substantially outperform existing discovery algorithms, achieving 97\% accuracy on the T{\"u}bingen benchmark compared to the previous best of 83\%.
+\textbf{Summary of results.} Given a set of variables, causal DAG generation is the task of specifying the causal graph characterizing their data-generating process.
+Starting with a pairwise causal task, we find that LLM-based methods using variable names as input substantially outperform existing algorithms for building causal DAGs from statistical evidence in data (causal discovery algorithms ~\citep{peters2017elements}), achieving 97\% accuracy on the T{\"u}bingen benchmark compared to the previous best of 83\%.
 The benchmark includes over hundred causal relationships from a variety of domains, including physics, biology, zoology, cognitive science, epidemiology, and soil science.
 We repeat the experiment on a more specialized, real-world task related to medical pain diagnosis and obtain similarly high accuracy for GPT 3.5 and 4 models.
-On the more challenging task of discovering the full graph, we find that LLMs are competitive to recent deep learning-based methods.
+On the more challenging task of discovering the full graph, we find that LLMs obtain similar accuracy to recent deep learning-based methods.
+We extend these experiments to pairwise and full graph datasets that were made public after the LLMs' training cutoff date and find similar high accuracies.
+The errors made by the two kinds of methods---LLMs using variable names and discovery algorithms using the observed data---are not the same, highlighting the potential of combining these methods for greater accuracy.
 That said, LLMs do make unexpected mistakes; the surprising part is how few such mistakes are, since LLMs only consider the metadata (i.e., variable names) rather than analyzing the data values.
-To characterize our measurement constructs, we probe whether LLM has been trained on and memorized the datasets underlying our benchmarks, further probe the robustness of results through a wide variety of semantic and structural perturbations to our benchmark prompts, and lay out the implications for interpreting causal benchmarks.
+To characterize our measurement constructs, we probe whether LLM has been trained on and memorized the datasets underlying our benchmarks and lay out the implications for interpreting causal benchmarks.